|

 your position relative to the coach and contestant will remain

+the same.
 Rule 5-9-2 f, g, h, i:

 Awarding additional points in near fall situations